 Each serving of Gold Standard comes in at a whopping 24g of protein.
 It’s a blend of pea, brown rice, and sacha inchi proteins for a nice mixed nutrient profile.

 It’s also free of artificial flavors and sweeteners, but it definitely doesn’t need them—because it tastes and blends well.
-It definitely competed with the plnt as my favorite variety during the testing period.
+It definitely competed with the plnt as my favorite variety of plant-based protein powders during the testing period.
 With more protein per serving, I wouldn’t knock it if you went with this one.

 Nutiva’s hemp protein is gently cold-processed without the use of harsh chemicals.
 The protein found in hemp seeds is highly digestible, which was a breath of fresh air for me as an individual who possesses a sensitive stomach.
 Each serving possesses 15g of protein and 8g of fiber.
 To be honest, this wasn’t the best tasting of the group, but I expected that with hemp (as I’ve tasted some pretty awful variations).
 The Nutiva brand isn’t as gritty as some other hemps I’ve tried.
 Overall, it got the job done and kept me full for longer.
 I also noticed improved digestion and higher energy levels with its usage.